About Me

 Professional Background

-This has included overseeing national refugee integration programming, advancing gender-based violence prevention initiatives, contributing to emergency MHPSS responses with the United Nations Migration Agency (IOM), and supporting community mental health and workforce development efforts in Sierra Leone.
+This work includes overseeing national refugee integration programming, advancing gender-based violence prevention initiatives, contributing to emergency mental health and psychosocial support (MHPSS) responses with the United Nations Migration Agency (IOM), and supporting community mental health and workforce development initiatives in Sierra Leone.